percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

 Encrypted InnoDB tablespace backups
 ===================================

-As of |MySQL| 5.7.11, InnoDB supports data `encryption for InnoDB tables <http://dev.mysql.com/doc/refman/5.7/en/innodb-tablespace-encryption.html>`_ stored in file-per-table tablespaces.
+Starting with |MySQL| 5.7, InnoDB supports data `encryption for InnoDB tables <http://dev.mysql.com/doc/refman/8.0/en/innodb-tablespace-encryption.html>`_ stored in file-per-table tablespaces.
 This feature provides at-rest encryption for physical tablespace data files.

-For authenticated user or application to access encrypted tablespace, InnoDB will use master encryption key to decrypt the tablespace key.
-The master encryption key is stored in a keyring.
-Two keyring plugins supported by |xtrabackup| are ``keyring_file`` and ``keyring_vault``.
-These plugins are installed into the plugin directory.
+For an authenticated user or application to access an encrypted tablespace, InnoDB will use the master encryption key to decrypt the tablespace key.
+The master encryption key is stored in a keyring. |xtrabackup| supports two keyring plugins: ``keyring_file``, and ``keyring_vault``.
+These plugins are installed into the ``plugin`` directory.

 .. contents::
    :local: